gorenje/millieons.org/n/paths.md

 title: Paths
 ---

+## Paths

 Trying to understand what there is.

-Sometimes a path through the words is the best possible way to understanding.
+Sometimes a path through the words is the best possible way to understand.

 I always take a pocket full of stones with me.